getsentry/snuba/docs/source/clickhouse/schema_design.rst

 ClickHouse provides over a traditional RDBMS (like PostgreSQL).

-Commonly, a data schema contains a flexible key:value pair mapping (canonically: ``tags`` or ``contexts``) and stores that data in a column that contains two ``Nested`` arrays where the first array contains the keys of the dictionary and the second array contains the values.
-This works well when your dataset design gives you the ability to filter based on other attributes to a small number of rows and the flexibility of completely arbitrary keys and values are a real requirement.
+Commonly, a data schema contains a flexible key:value pair mapping (canonically at Sentry: ``tags`` or ``contexts``) and stores that data in a column that contains two ``Nested`` arrays where the first array contains the keys of the dictionary and the second array contains the values, indexed by a bloom filter.
+This works well when your dataset and query design gives you the ability to filter for exact matches to a small number of rows and the flexibility of completely arbitrary keys and values are a real requirement.
-Often, however, a ClickHouse user is predominantly interested in rows that contain a specific tag key or a specific ``key=value`` pair that occurs in a very large percentage of the table data (for example, ``http_status_code=200`` or ``hasKey(http_status_code)``).
-This breaks any efficiency of the bloom-filter style index on dictionary columns (see :ref:`bloom`).
-In this case one is often best-served by creating a top-level column and "promoting" the data to it [#dupe]_.
+Often, however, a ClickHouse query filters for rows that contain a substring match or regular expression match for a tag value of a given key.
+This makes bloom filter (see :ref:`bloom`) indexes not usable for the query and requires moving (or promoting) those relevant values for a given tag to a new separate column which can support these queries more efficiently [#dupe]_.

-It is very efficient for queries to filter by a specific matching value that exists in a high number of rows for a given tag key being non-empty or key:value pair on a column that contains **just** the values of that specific key.
-If we know the tag key is low-selectivity, we can get a significant performance improvement with a relatively straightforward schema modification.
-Note that this does require creating an index on the new promoted column.
+It is very efficient for queries to filter by a specific matching value that exists in a low number of rows for a given tag key being non-empty or key:value pair on a column that contains **just** the values of that specific key.
+However, in :ref:`selectivity` we discuss why this fails when queries contain conditions for a specific ``key=value`` pair that occurs in a very large percentage of the table data (for example, ``http_status_code=200`` or ``hasKey(http_status_code)``).

+.. _selectivity:

+Selectivity in queries and indices
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Queries are much more efficient when they have the attribute of being low-selectivity on the table indexes -- meaning the query conditions on indexed columns filter the dataset to a very small proportion of the overall number of rows.
+Therefore it's ideal to design schemas and queries that cause searches on a very low number of rows.
+High selectivity breaks any efficiency of the bloom-filter style index on dictionary columns (see :ref:`bloom`).

+In cases of high-selectivity queries, there is a negative performance impact on both bloom-filter indexed columns as well as promoted tag value columns (when searching for a ``key=value`` pair exact match).
+The promoted column can make the penalty a bit less severe because it does not load tag values from unrelated keys.
+Still, an effort should be made to avoid any low-selectivity queries.

 .. _bloom: